-The Regulation is divided into three parts according to the decision made at AECS-01:
+The Regulation is divided into four parts according to the decision made at AECS-01 (AECD, installation of AECD and AECS) and AECS-13 (AECC)

-- Part I describes the approval of a type of ecall device (Accident Emergency Call Device - AECD) - Part II describes the approval of a vehicle type when fitted with an ecall device (AECD) approved to Part I. An installed AECD is called an AECS (Accident Emergency Call System) - Part III describes the approval of a vehicle type when fitted with a fully integrated AECS or with an AECD which was not previously approved to Part I of the regulation.
+- Part Ia describes the approval of a type of emergency call components (Accident Emergency Call Component AECC) - Part Ib describes the approval of a type of emergency call device (Accident Emergency Call Device AECD) - Part II describes the approval of a vehicle type when fitted with an emergency call device (AECD) approved to Part Ib.
+An installed AECD is called an AECS (Accident Emergency Call System) - Part III describes the approval of a vehicle type when fitted with a fully integrated AECS or with an AECD which was not previously approved to Part Ib of the regulation.